jychen630/constrained_decoding/README.md

    - Average generation time per sentence
    - Average time per token

+- **demo/**: Our demo web app code and screenshots shown in presentation.

 - **assets/**: Miscellenais files like images or other notekeeping files.

 ## Contribution